What do you think when you hear the word ‘kangaroo’?

 In terms of habitat and food, many kangaroo species might enjoy parts of Africa.
 They would find plenty of vegetation to munch on.
 That’s if Africa’s herbivores hadn’t eaten it all first!

 Some species can even cope with tough conditions like drought.
 Red kangaroos, for example, occupy some of Australia’s deserts.
-Maybe some of them could survive in the Kalahari, with its semi-arid climate.
-Even the Namib desert supports a few large grazers like oryxes.

 The main issues would be competition and predators.
 Kangaroos have evolved without much competition for food.
 They have their own niche in Australia.
 Africa, on the other hand, is so rich in life.
 There’s always a fight for resources.